Wind power in the United Kingdom: History

 The world's first electricity generating wind turbine was a battery charging machine installed in July 1887 by Scottish academic James Blyth to light his holiday home in Marykirk, Scotland.
 It was in 1951 that the first utility grid-connected wind turbine to operate in the United Kingdom was built by John Brown & Company in the Orkney Islands.
 In the 1970s, industrial scale wind generation was first proposed as an electricity source for the United Kingdom.
 An article on wind power costs from the period suggested that the capital cost per installed kilowatt would be in the range of £150 to £250, but that with inflation this would be competitive, and predicted that lower-cost new windmill designs would soon be available.

+Modern commercial deployment began after electricity-market reforms around 1990.
+The Non-Fossil Fuel Obligation (NFFO) created auction rounds that required electricity companies to buy output from non-fossil generators at a premium funded by a levy, and the first commercial wind farm in the UK was commissioned at Delabole in Cornwall in 1991.

 In 2007 the United Kingdom Government agreed to an overall European Union target of generating 20% of the EU's energy supply from renewable sources by 2020.
 Each EU member state was given its own allocated target: for the United Kingdom it is 15%.
 This was formalised in January 2009 with the passage of the EU Renewables Directive.
 As renewable heat and renewable fuel production in the United Kingdom are at extremely low bases, RenewableUK estimated that this would require 35–40% of the United Kingdom's electricity to be generated from renewable sources by that date, to be met largely by 33–35 gigawatts (GW) of installed wind capacity.

 In December 2007, the Government announced plans for an expansion of wind energy in the United Kingdom, by conducting a Strategic Environmental Assessment of up to 25 GW worth of wind farm offshore sites in preparation for a new round of development.
 These proposed sites were in addition to the 8 GW worth of sites already awarded in the two earlier rounds of site allocations, Round 1 in 2001 and Round 2 in 2003.
 Taken together it was estimated that this would result in the construction of over 7,000 offshore wind turbines.

 In 2010, 653 MW of offshore wind came online.

 The following year, only one offshore wind farm, phase 1 of the Walney Wind Farm, was completed in 2011 with a capacity of 183 MW.

 On 28 December 2011 wind power set a then record contribution to the United Kingdom's demand for electricity of 12.2%.

 2012 was a significant year for the offshore wind industry with 4 large wind farms becoming operational with over 1.1 GW of generating capability coming on stream.

 In the year July 2012 to June 2013, offshore wind farms with a capacity of 1.463 GW were installed, for the first time growing faster than onshore wind which grew by 1.258 GW.